Cooperative Edge Caching with Large Language Model in Wireless Networks: Conclusion

 \section{Conclusion}

-In this paper, we investigated the problem of cooperative edge caching in multi-cell wireless networks by LLM as the autonomous control agent.
-We formulated the cache replacement task as a strictly constrained text-generation problem and proposed a two-stage alignment strategy combining SFT with GRPO to enforce feasibility and maximize long-term cooperative gains.
+In this paper, we investigated cooperative multi-BS reactive cache replacement in wireless networks using an LLM-driven centralized coordinator.
+We formulated the task as a strictly constrained text-generation problem and proposed a two-stage alignment strategy combining SFT with GRPO to enforce feasibility and maximize long-term cooperative gains.
 We showed that the proposed framework effectively masters complex coordination logic without explicit modeling of the demand distribution.
-Numerical results under a rigorous frozen-trajectory protocol demonstrate that the learned policy achieves near-optimal performance, matching 98.9\% of the exhaustive search oracle in standard scenarios and consistently outperforming classical heuristics.
+Numerical results under a rigorous frozen-trajectory protocol show that, in standard scenarios, the learned policy closely tracks the single-step exhaustive reference while consistently outperforming classical heuristics.
 Furthermore, we provided experimental evidence of the controller's zero-shot transferability, showing robust performance retention across varying cache capacities, library sizes, and user densities.
-Future work includes extending the framework to handle variable-sized content and incorporating inference latency constraints.
+Future work includes handling variable-sized content and incorporating inference latency constraints.

 \appendices